slangberg/xml_2_dart/README.md

 child: children.isNotEmpty ? children.first : null,
 ```

+#### rawChildren

+rawChildren is a list of the raw xml nodes from the main source of xml that are initially parsed and are not yet processed into widgets.
+This is useful for scenarios where you need custom logic to process the children.

 #### Context

 The context is a map that provides dynamic values and expressions that can be used within the XML.
 This context is passed to the builder function and can be used to resolve dynamic properties.
 For example, in the ForEach widget registration: